matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 The progress of mathematical optimization as a domain has been tightly coupled with the development and improvement of computational methods and their implementations as computer programs.
-As observed in the recent MIPLIB compilation article [^1], the quantification of method performance in optimization cannot really be split from the experimental settings.
+As observed in the recent MIPLIB compilation [^1], the quantification of method performance in optimization cannot really be split from the experimental settings.

 Different methods and implementations manipulate different data structures to represent the same optimization problem.
 Reformulating optimization problems has often been the role and responsibility of the practitioner, transforming the application problem at hand to fit a standard form that a given solver accepts as input for a solution method.
+Interested readers may find work on formal representation of optimization problems as data structures by Liberti et al[^5][^6].
-Mapping a user-facing representation of an object into an internal representation is the role and description of compilers.
+Mapping a user-facing representation of an object into a semantically equivalent internal representation is the role of compilers.
 For mathematical optimization specifically, **Algebraic Modelling Languages** (AML) are domain-specific languages (and often an associated compiler and runtime) turning a user-specified code into data structures passed to solvers.

 We will focus in this post on [MathOptInterface.jl](https://github.com/JuliaOpt/MathOptInterface.jl) (**MOI**) which acts as a second layer of the compilation phase of an AML.